-The photo (above, left) shows cochineal insects feeding on a pad of prickly pear.
+The photo (left) shows cochineal insects feeding on a pad of prickly pear.
 Beneath their protective white covering, adults grow to about 4-5 mm in size.
-The insects were "harvested" (and squashed) for the production of a very effective red dye.
+The insects were “harvested” (and squashed) for the production of a very effective red dye.

 It was at the instigation of Sir Joseph Banks that a cochineal dye industry was established at Botany Bay.
-Little is known of the fate of those first plants, but it is believed the particular variety of prickly pear brought to Australia in the First Fleet was "smooth tree pear" (Opuntia monacantha).
+Little is known of the fate of those first plants, but it is believed the particular variety of prickly pear brought to Australia in the First Fleet was “smooth tree pear” (Opuntia monacantha).
 This type of prickly pear is still found along coastal areas of New South Wales, and is classified as a noxious weed.
-However, the one that caused all the problems for New South Wales and Queensland in the early 1900s was "Common pest pear" (Opuntia stricta sp.(photo of single plant, left).
+However, the one that caused all the problems for New South Wales and Queensland in the early 1900s was “Common pest pear” (Opuntia stricta sp) – as illustrated in the photo, below.

 There is no totally reliable information on the original introduction of common pest pear into Australia from the Americas.
 It was first recorded as being cultivated for stock fodder in the Parramatta (NSW) district in the early 1800’s.
 And. there is a record of a pot plant being taken to Scone, NSW in 1839 where it was grown in a station garden.
 The property manager later planted it in various paddocks with the idea that it would be a good stand-by for stock in a drought year.